 Open Education is a collective term to describe institutional practices and programmatic initiatives that broaden access to the learning and training traditionally offered through formal education systems.
 Put simply, it "is the simple and powerful idea that the world’s knowledge is a public good and that technology in general and the Web in particular provide an extraordinary opportunity for everyone to share, use, and reuse knowledge" (William and Flora Hewlett Foundation).

 Open Education encompasses the creation, adaptation, and adoption of open educational resources (OER), open pedagogy (including the design of renewable assignments), and the use of open-source educational technology.
-Click on the links in the sidebar to learn more about how members of the KPU community are embracing open educational practices, and to avail of grants, resources, and opportunities to serve your own teaching and learning practice.
+Watch the video below and click on the links in the sidebar to learn more about how members of the KPU community are embracing open educational practices, and to avail of grants, resources, and opportunities to serve your own teaching and learning practice.

 Have any questions?
 Interested in embracing an element of Open Educational Practices in your work but are unsure of where to start?
 Email us at firstname.lastname@example.org and we will get back to you right away.